sam-the-tutor/celo-Tutorial/README.md

 Inside the `_mint` function, two things take place.
 One is increasing the total number of shares our company has issued and updating the number of shares held by a specific user address.

 Let's declare another function `_burn`, it is private, and does two things.
-Decreasing the total number of shares our company has issued,and updating the number of shares held by a specific address.
+Decreasing the total number of shares our company has issued, and updating the number of shares held by a specific address.

-### Function to buy shares from the company.
+### Function to buy shares from the company

 ```solidity
  function depositFunds(uint _amount)  external{